Christian Jelves

-Christian André Jelves Palacios (born 22 January 1991) is a Chilean footballer that currently plays for Deportes Concepción as defensive midfielder at the Segunda División Profesional de Chile.
+Christian André Jelves Palacios (born 22 January 1991) is a Chilean former footballer who played as a defensive midfielder.

 Club career

-Audax Italiano

 Born in the capital city of Chile, Santiago, Jelves started his career at the age of fourteen, after he was signed by Audax Italiano.
 He remained there as a youth player until 2007 when he trained with the first-team squad, under the direction of the coach Raul Toro.

 After three years without play, in 2010, Jelves made his Audax Italiano debut, in a 2–1 win over Huachipato at the CAP Stadium.
 However, he only was featured in one game more in the entire season.
 For the next season, the coach Omar Labruna had more consideration in Jelves, and was able of make eight appearances of seventeen matches that disputed the team during the 2011 Apertura Tournament.

-Deportes Concepción

-In August 2022, he joined Deportes Concepción.
+In August 2022, Jelves joined Deportes Concepción.

+His last club was Provincial Osorno in 2023 and 2024.
+It was confirmed his retirement in November 2025.